Requirements of the Major

 The concentration is intended to enable students to frame an important problem and shape a systematic course of inquiry, employing analytical methods and substantive theories drawn from the three fields of inquiry.
 Students should not only recognize the accomplishments of varied interdisciplinary efforts, but also attempt to represent and in some cases further develop those accomplishments in their own work.
 For most students, the concentration will treat a contemporary problem with a substantial policy dimension (domestic or international), but some students may wish to emphasize philosophical and methodological issues.

-Areas of concentration must consist of at least three seminars appropriate to the theme, one of which is the course in which the senior essay is written.
+Areas of concentration must consist of two seminars or one seminar and one lecture appropriate to the theme, one of which is the course in which the senior essay is written.
 They may be drawn from any department in the university, so long as they are relevant to the student’s proposed area of study.
 In general, the courses chosen should collectively convey what each of the three main fields of inquiry combined in this major has to offer to the themes of their concentration.
 They are selected by the student in close consultation with the Director of Undergraduate Studies and, often, the senior essay advisor.
 Students, of course, may want to take other relevant courses in addition to their three officially selected concentration courses and may only count one lecture toward this requirement.
 In designing the area of concentration, students would be well advised to include general intermediate courses related to their interests.
 The Director of Undergraduate Studies and the senior essay advisor will also require students to show adequate competence in data analysis when the themes of their area of concentration require it.
 Students should seek advice early in shaping a sufficiently rich area of concentration that draws on all three fields of the curriculum.

 Directed Reading and Research